 The alcohol blending solution is expensive and we went through almost an entire bottle in an afternoon of experimenting – but I did also tackle quite a few DIY alcohol ink projects at the same time.
 The alcohol blending solution contains ethanol, glycol ethers and isopropanol, whereas rubbing alcohol only has the isopropanol.
 The blending solution has a stickier feel and also leaves behind a sheen.

+I hope you liked this easy DIY alcohol ink art tutorial and that you feel inspired to try these inks.
 If you try painting with alcohol ink, let me know!
-I love when people tag me on social media (I’m @danslelakehouse everywhere) to show me what they made.
+And you know that I love when people tag me on social media (I’m @danslelakehouse everywhere) to show me what they made.